getapper/generator-g-next/README.md

 ### yo g-next:task

 - It should create a new task.ts file in the tasks' folder, with the env files requires and a script in the package.json to run it.

-### yo g-next:pkg-mongodb

-- It should add mongo env vars to the env files

 ### yo g-next:spa